InteractiveComputerGraphics/splashsurf/README.md

 ### XYZ

 Files with the "`.xyz`" extension are interpreted as raw bytes of `f32` values in native endianness of the system.
 Three consecutive `f32`s represent a (x,y,z) coordinate triplet of a fluid particle.

+## Output file formats

+Currently, only VTK files are supported for output.

 # License